-This page contains resources and information on the action being taken and the resources available to support companiues which operate in the UK events industry.
+This page contains resources and information on the action being taken and the resources available to support companies which operate in the UK events industry.
 HAE EHA sits on the panel of the UK Weddings Taskforce who in turn represent their mebers on the All Party Parliamentary Group for Weddings.
 You'll find information and updates from both organisations below.

 If you have any questions or wish to speak to us about these topics please contact us on 0121 380 4600 or email firstname.lastname@example.org.

 The latest information and developments from the All Party Parliamentary Group for Weddings.

 Updates from the panel of industry professionals who represent the interests of the weddings sector.

 The Welsh Government has confirmed that from the 11th October, attendees of nightclubs and large events in Wales will be required to show an NHS Covid-19 Pass, in order to enter, proving they have been fully vaccinated or tested negative for Covid.

 All over 18 year olds in Wales will need to have a Covid Pass to enter: